Menu

 Do I need the .NET SDK or Visual Studio installed?

 No install needed.
-You don't need dotnet, Visual Studio, Rider, or Mono on your machine — the online C# compiler compiles with mcs and runs your program on Mono 6.12 in seconds.
+You don't need dotnet, Visual Studio, Rider, or Mono on your machine.
+The online C# compiler compiles with mcs and runs your program on Mono 6.12 in seconds.

 Does the C# playground work on mobile and Chromebooks?